-At designated times in the MSBS program, the class representatives may be asked by the Office Student Affairs of to solicit names of students who have interest in the identified CUSOM MSBS Committees which include student membership.
+At designated times in the MSBS program, the class representatives may be asked by the Office of Student Affairs to solicit names of students who have interest in the identified CUSOM MSBS Committees which include student membership.
 The Office of Student Affairs provides the charge of each Committee and the desired qualities of the ideal student member.